frantzmiccoli/drkns/README.md

 # Runs identified task
 drkns run sub1.buildImages

+# Runs all steps but returns 0 no matter what happens
+drkns run --force-success

+# Return the last `drkns run` execution status (useful in combination with
+# drkns run --force-success
+drkns laststatus

-# Clean persisted data older than a week old (to not overload the cache after
+# Clean persisted data older than a week old when there is more than a few
-# too many builds)
+# (to not overload the cache after too many builds)
 drkns clean

 # Persist previous execution information from S3, see assumptions for sync in